samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ### Handling Restify Errors

-Restify has built-in error event listener that get fired when an `Error` is encountered by restify as part of a `next(error)` statement.
+Restify has built-in error event listener that gets fired when an `Error` is encountered by restify as part of a `next(error)` statement.
 So, now you need to add handlers for possible errors you want to listen for.

 So, inside `./app/lib/`, create `error_handler.js` and add this: